gob77/js-snake/README.md

-# js-snake
+# Js-Snake
-snake game in vanilla js
+Im making a simple Snake game in vanilla Javascript to test collision detection and practice basic javascript.

 # To do

 - [x] Add snake.